Is There a Strategy to Solitaire?

 You might be interested in the features of our Solitaire game.
 It’s quite an unusual type of Solitaire to play against another player using magical buttons.

 It should be noted that these methods are not mutually exclusive.
 In fact, most are meant to be used together.
-These are more solitaire strategy tips than they are outright strategies.
+This walkthrough primarily provides solitaire strategy tips rather than comprehensive strategies.
 These are basic ideas to keep in mind while playing, with a strong emphasis on basic.
+Learn more in our guide and use some solitaire tricks!

 Know the Rules

-When we say basic ideas, we really do mean basic.
+When we say basic ideas or stunts, we really do mean basic.
 It goes without saying that you should be very familiar with the rules before playing, but this rudimentary step is worth mentioning because it’s easier than you think for some of the more obscure rules to slip your mind.
 You could consider yourself stuck when really, you are just unaware of all your current options.

 Solitaire has been a staple of personal computers for years now, so everyone thinks they know the game inside and out, but you would be surprised at what you might not know.

 Another reason for mentioning this is all of the versions of solitaire available these days.
-There are plenty of variations and twists on the standard game, so you will want to be familiar with any and all new rules.
+There are plenty of variations, cheats, and twists on the standard game, so you will want to be familiar with any new rules and know what is a good score in solitaire.

 Hold Off on the Hand